stbalo2002/taiye/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: I am a pubic health expert, healthcare quality improvement and patient safety expert, data scientist and project manager.
+I am passionate about improving healthcare indices in my country, and open to new opportunites.
 education:
   courses:
   - course: MPH